BlakeAnd/link-dictionary/README.md

 -make it so lines starting with + or - cannot trigger auto-link-recognition -make search of dictionary non-case-sensitive
--make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string)
+-make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string) -get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and interface with roams autofill somehow